jetbrains-academy/scala-tutorial/Functional Loops/Conditional Expressions/task.md

 ## Exercise

-Complete the following method definition that computes the factorial of a number.
+Complete the definition of the following method, which computes the factorial of a number.